From qualifying to the semis: Podoroska dreams on in Paris - WHIZ News

 PARIS (AP) — Nadia Podoroska has already won more matches at this French Open — eight — than it usually takes to raise the trophy.

-That’s because the 131st-ranked Argentine has come all the way through qualifying to reach the semifinals, becoming the first woman to achieve that feat in the Open era.
+That’s because the 131st-ranked Argentine has come all the way from qualifying rounds to reach the semifinals, becoming the first woman to achieve that feat at Roland Garros in the Open era.

 Asked afterward whether she is pinching herself to make sure it’s not a dream, Podoroska replied: “No. I don’t want to wake up.”